Back to blog

 Equality Act

-The UK’s Equality Act was established in 2010 to protect people from discrimination in employment and in society.
-This Civil Rights Law protects against all aspects from age to disability.
+The UK’s Equality Act was established in 2010 to protect people from employment and social discrimination.
+The Civil Rights Law protects against all aspects—from age to disability.
+Regarding disability, organizations and service providers are required to make reasonable accommodations to their workplaces to remove accessibility barriers in both physical and online spaces.

 British Standard 8878